RA Application Process

 If you will be studying abroad in the Spring 2017 semester, please contact your Rector now to discuss the interview process.
 Be sure to complete your application on line to meet the January 17, 2017 deadline.

 2. Who can/should I ask to write recommendations?

 We recommend that you ask faculty members, administrators, advisors, and current/former employers/supervisors.
 Select people who can speak to your work ability and your ability to be a minister, educator, and professional in the RA role.
 It will be helpful to ask people who have worked directly with you.
 Examples include: advisor to a group you belong to, a supervisor at a past or current job or community service site, a faculty member who you have a close working relationship with.
 Please do not ask your Rector or Assistant Rector or a fellow student to write a recommendation for you.
 Please do not ask your family or friends to write character references for you.
 Recommenders do not need to be from Notre Dame.

 3. Are recommendations due at the same time as my application?

-Yes.
-All 3 recommendations along with your application are due by 8:00 a.m. on Monday, January 20.
+No. All 3 recommendations are due by Monday, January 23.

 4. How many academic credits do I need to take to be an RA?